 Share the Love

-If you’ve found my site helpful, will you please take just a minute and share this website with those you care about?
+If you find my site helpful, will you please take just a minute and share this website with those you care about?
 Send an email or use the buttons below.
 I know there are others out there that feel like you do: they want to be self-reliant, but are overwhelmed.
 Let’s help them (and society as a whole) together!

 I Would Love To Have You Back!

 I hope you come back and visit often, but if you are like me, you may simply forget.
 So, I send out a regular weekly email as part of my Preparedness 101 course.
-Sign up below and each week I will send you an email highlighting the best of the best organized preparedness tips from my site and all over the internet!
+Sign up below!

-Click from that email over to my blog and leave a comment!
-Share your thoughts and experience.
+Oh, and don’t forget to leave me comments!
 Any blog is only as good as it’s readers and the conversations they create!
 I have learned so much from so many and hope to continue to.

 I’m excited to have you with me!